hivdb/chiro-cms/resources/covid-review.md

 Ejemel et al. screened a panel of SARS-CoV RBD-targeting MAbs isolated from transgenic mice expressing human immunoglobulin genes and identified MAb362 which high SARS-CoV-2 binding affinity[^10.1101/2020.05.15.096719].
 Binding affinity was approximately 40-fold higher for a cloned IgA version of MAb362.
 In contrast to other SARS-CoV / SARS-CoV-2 cross-reactive MAbs, the MAb362 epitope overlapped entirely with the hACE2 epitope.

-___Conclusions: During the past month, more than two groups have described the development of MAbs that are able to potently inhibit SARS-CoV-2 in vitro.
+___Conclusions: During the past month, more than 10 groups have described the development of MAbs that are able to potently inhibit SARS-CoV-2 in vitro.
 Several MAbs will likely be available for phase I clinical trials this summer.___

 ### Fusion Inhibitors
 Peptides that mimic HR2 can block virus-cell fusion by preventing the interaction between HR1 and HR2.
 The HIV-1 fusion inhibitor enfuvirtide is a 36 amino acid peptide that acts by this mechanism following subcutaneous administration[^10.1056/NEJMoa035026][^10.1056/NEJMoa035211][^10.1038/nrd1331].
 Several peptide mimics of coronavirus HR2 have been shown to be potently inhibit MERS-CoV, SARS-CoV, and SARS-CoV-2 _in vitro_[^10.1016/j.bbrc.2004.05.046][^10.1038/ncomms4067][^10.1093/infdis/jiv325][^10.1021/acs.jmedchem.8b00890][^10.1126/sciadv.aav4580][^10.1101/2020.03.26.009233] and reviewed by Tang et al[^10.1016/j.antiviral.2020.104792].
 The interest in coronavirus fusion inhibitors derives in part because S2 is more conserved than S1 among different coronavirus species.
 For example, the S1 proteins of SARS-CoV and SARS-CoV-2 differ by more than 10% of their amino acids.
 However, their HR1 domains differ by 7% and their HR2 domains are essentially identical[^10.1038/s41423-020-0374-2].
 Fusion inhibitors are theoretically likely to have greater activity in preventing viral fusion occurring via the cell surface pathway than the endosomal pathway of virus entry[^10.1128/JVI.01697-07][^10.1016/j.antiviral.2020.104792].